resaba-kaypee/reactjs-bugtracker/README.md

 # Update history
 ## Version 1.0.1
+* Fixed when admin is adding a user it redirects to user dashboard
+* Fixed when logging in as admin it redirects to user dashboard
-* fixed name validation when registering name as "space"
+* Fixed name validation when registering name as "space"
-* fixed email validation when registering email as "space"
+* Fixed email validation when registering email as "space"
-* corrected the email format
+* Corrected the email format
-* fixed add issue form using "space or starting with space and special characters are not allowed
+* Fixed add issue form using "space or starting with space and special characters are not allowed
-* status can only be updated using edit
+* Status can only be updated using edit
-* edit and delete button is disabled if the status is close
+* Edit and delete button is disabled if the status is close

 # Changelog
+* Only admins can add a user
+* You can log in as user or admin
 * Added side navbar
 * Remodeled issue item list
 * Added bootstrap modals for adding and updating issues

-# Bugs History
+# Bugs to fix
-1. No error prompt when input is "name@gmail" in email field
-1. No error prompt when adding issue without input in issue field
-1. accepting "space" in issue field
+[ ] When adding a user/ admin that already in db It shows the error alert and success alert [x] When adding new admin/user context not making a proper check if a admin/user already exist [x] When adding a user as admin it redirects to user dashboard [x] When logging in as admin it redirects to user dashboard [x] No error prompt when input is "name@gmail" in email field [x] No error prompt when adding issue without input in issue field [x] accepting "space" in issue field
-1. edit and delete button field should be disabled once issue is closed
-1. when adding issue, close option in status should be status*
-1. fixed when updating issue with the current user is not updating the db
+[x] edit and delete button field should be disabled once issue is closed [x] when adding issue, close option in status should be status* [x] fixed when updating issue with the current user is not updating the db

+# Todos
+[x] Only admin can register user or add another admin [ ] Make users logs